rahulraghatate/code-challenge/src/README.md

-# ShutterFly Code Challenge.
+## Problem Statement:
-## Problem Statement: Program to Ingest and Process Shutterfly Events data and to find top X customers by life time value
+### Program to Ingest and Process Shutterfly Events data and to find top X customers by life time value

 #### Python version: Python 3.6
 ### Code Run: